ludbek/powerform/readme.md

 # Introduction
-A tiny (5.93kb gzip) form model which can be used in apps with or without frameworks like Mithril, React, etc.
+A tiny form model which can be used in apps with or without frameworks like [Mithril](https://github.com/lhorie/mithril.js/), [React](https://github.com/facebook/react), etc.

 ## Features
 - Each field can have multiple validators